jaantollander/masters-thesis/content/40_methods.md

 \newpage

 # Methods
-- Describe the research material and methodology
+> - *Describe the research material and methodology*
-- How we conducted the research and which methods we used
+> - *How we conducted the research and which methods we used?*

----

 ## Collecting file system metrics
 Lustre keeps a counter of file system usage on each server.